5 Most Common Psoriasis Myths Explained

 Myth #1: Psoriasis is Basically Dry Skin

-It’s true that psoriasis often takes on the appearance of severely dry skin.
+It’s true that psoriasis looks like severely dry skin.
 Those who live with this condition deal with outbreaks of rough, itchy inflammation.

 But it’s not a problem they can solve with more moisturizer.